budgefeeney/ventureforth/docs/chapter4 - strings.md

     Bldr.fromText (title l) <> sep <> Bldr.fromText (description l)
 ```

 Don't forget to update your cabal file to include the `text-show` dependency as well.
-The chances to the benchmarks and unit-tests I'll leave as an exercise.
+The changes to the benchmarks and unit-tests I'll leave as an exercise.

 ## Conclusion